helderco/univ-secure-chat/README.md

 # Secure Chat

-This Java application allows secure communication between peers using JacORB.
+This Java application allows secure communication between peers using JacORB, which is a CORBA implementation in Java.
+This means it's possible to build clients in other languages and platforms.

 ## Build